How To Implement An Alternating Four-Day Workweek And Why

 Tip #4: Make Any Special Conditions Very Clear

 Another thing we felt was important for this work schedule to be successful was to ensure everyone was aware that there were no special conditions or restrictions to this process.
-No longer hours required the week of their Friday off, no restrictions, no strings attached.
-Or, if there are special conditions, make them very clear from the get-go so that there is zero confusion or uncertainty about what is allowed and what isn't allowed.
-The worst thing would be to try out this idea and then implement it in a poor way that ends up fostering more resentment than satisfaction.
+No longer hours are required the week of their Friday off, no restrictions, no strings attached.

 Research shows that a four-day workweek increases productivity by between 25% to 50%.
 If the goal of a company is to be as successful as possible, it doesn’t hurt to have a team of employees who are feeling refreshed and productive while they’re on the job!